Tousif-Rehman/Network-Traffic-Analysis-Using-Wireshark/README.md

 This project simulated various network events to identify suspicious activities, such as:
 1. **Unusual DNS Requests**: DNS lookups for non-existent or suspicious domains.
 2. **Large Data Transfers**: High-volume file transfers that could indicate data exfiltration.
+3. **FTP Login Capture on Metasploitable**: Observing login details of the `msfadmin` user on an unencrypted FTP session to demonstrate the security risks of plaintext credential transmission.

 Details of these simulations and analysis can be found in the [`findings.md`](./findings.md) file.